astridx/meinblog/content/posts/ubuntu_docker-lamp/5ubuntu-docker-lamp-einrichten-en.md

 sudo chown -R youruser:youruser .
 ```

-At the end, navigate back to the `docker-lamp` directory and redo the `make server-up` command.
+At the end, navigate back to the `docker-lamp` directory and redo the `./docker-lamp start` command.

 ```
 /docker-lamp/data$ cd ..
-/docker-lamp$ make server-up
+/docker-lamp$ ./docker-lamp start
 ```

 ### ERROR: for docker-lamp_bind Cannot start service bind